 A 50 year old patient presented with frustrations of a loose fitting denture.
 He was socially withdrawn because he was afraid the denture would fall out while talking.
 He could not enjoy his favorite meals.
 Lastly he hated the feeling of the denture covering the roof of his mouth.
 He was young and wanted to enjoy the rest of his life with permanent teeth.

-We placed four implants in his cheekbone that emerged into her mouth to anchor teeth.
+We placed four implants in his cheekbone that emerged into his mouth to anchor teeth.
 We also replaced all his failing lower teeth with dental implants.

 The patient was seen in the office recently and was extremely happy with his results.
 His confidence has soared and he could now enjoy chewing again.